netfrei/forcube/docs/concept/smalldisciplines-en.md

 [^8]: See Hoffmann, Stefanie; Haas, Katharina; Bahlmann, Katharina; Schmidt, Uwe, 2019: Report on the state of mapping the small disciplines as part of the project, ‘The exchange of experiences, networking and encouraging the visibility of the small disciplines’, esp. p.
 18.

-A decisive factor in this context is that the specific interests of many of the disciplines grouped together in the six disciplinary divisions have so far not been addressed separately, if at all, which is due, in part at least , to a relatively pronounced dynamic in the field: new small disciplines, such as Digital Humanities or Biodiversity, are becoming established, while others are losing their status as ‘small’ disciplines, either because the fields of study are growing in popularity or because they are being absorbed into larger disciplines.
+A decisive factor in this context is that the specific interests of many of the disciplines grouped together in the six disciplinary divisions have so far not been addressed separately, if at all, which is due, in part at least , to a relatively pronounced dynamic in the field: new small disciplines, such as Digital Humanities or Biodiversity, are becoming established, while others are losing their status as ‘small’ disciplines, either because the fields of study are growing or because they are being absorbed into larger disciplines.

 For a field of study to be considered a small discipline:

 - there should be no more than three tenured professorships per location, although up to two exceptions are possible nationwide.
-The respective discipline will have its own professorships at specific appointment grades .
+The respective discipline will have its own professorships at specific appointment grades.

 - there should be separate study programmes with a degree at the end.
-The respective academic discipline is represented at German universities with its own study programmes (Bachelor’s degree, Master’s degree, diploma, state exam  ).
+The respective academic discipline is represented at German universities with its own study programmes (Bachelor’s degree, Master’s degree, diploma, state exam).

-- young academics, that is, those who have the potential to obtain a doctorate , should be selected and trained.
+- young academics, that is, those who have the potential to obtain a doctorate, should be selected and trained.
 Junior professorships, with the prospect of permanent or tenure-track positions, should be established.